Exclusive: Walmart told U.S. government India e-commerce rules regressive, warned of trade impact

 The new rules barred companies from selling products via firms in which they have an equity interest and also from making deals with sellers to sell exclusively on their platforms.

-Amazon.com Inc (AMZN.O) removed thousands of products from its India website briefly in February as it initially struggled to comply with the new policy.
+Amazon.com Inc removed thousands of products from its India website briefly in February as it initially struggled to comply with the new policy.
 Flipkart was forced to rework some of its vendor relationships, sources told Reuters at the time.

 The policy, implemented by Prime Minister Narendra Modi months before his re-election in May, was seen aimed at winning the support of small Indian traders, who had long complained they were losing business due to the steep discounts offered by foreign e-commerce giants.